nrw-digital/week-notes/en/updates/_posts/2023-06-15-week-notes.md

 There’s a lot going on in this space, so it was great to bring people together to start with, and understand what’s already happening in this area – in NRW, in Wales, and beyond!
 Colleagues in ICT have access to some interesting tools as part of the Microsoft Azure cloud platform.
 It sounds like it’ll help give a good indication of the size of the carbon footprint, based on all the data that’s hosted on the azure cloud.

-Heledd is helping link NRW colleagues with others in the Welsh Public sector, who we may be able to collaborate with following the [Tech Net Zero discovery report | Centre for Digital Public Services (cdps.wales)](https://beta.cdps.wales/tech-net-zero-discovery-report).
+Heledd is helping link NRW colleagues with others in the Welsh Public sector, who we may be able to collaborate with following the [Tech Net Zero discovery report Centre for Digital Public Services-cdps.wales](https://beta.cdps.wales/tech-net-zero-discovery-report).

 Lucinda is signed up to go to a Defra-led meetup in July about [“Principles for designing lower environmentally impacting services”](https://drive.google.com/file/d/1J1rQ274tkezi3zT-4SxizjCUQhRmYHyG/view) - and will share what comes from that with the group.
 It’s a nice informal group, and for now we’ve committed to meet on a fortnightly basis to share what we’re finding out in our individual areas.

 ## Other hot things we’re doing: ##